The International Investigations Review: India

 Conclusions and outlook

-Additionally, India has been in a covid-19-related lockdown for two months as at time of writing.
-This situation carries an increased risk of bribery within India.
+The second wave of covid-19 has been more severe and the new set of lockdown restrictions continue to present an increased risk of bribery within India.
 Government-mandated lockdowns seek to regulate which businesses can remain operational and the limitations of their functioning.
 Moreover, policies regulating the functioning of specific industry sectors may require further government interaction.
 This, naturally, becomes a risk factor for anti-corruption compliance.
 Third parties and intermediaries used by companies may seek to sidestep some regulations through bribery of government officials.
 Further, given that a significant part of the resources and attention of the company will be directed towards addressing business challenges, companies will also face an enhanced risk of financial fraud during this time.
 As with potential anti-corruption compliance violations, there is a significant risk that internal frauds committed during this time may not be discovered until much later.

 2 Competition Commission of India (Lesser Penalty) Regulations 2009.